 As we start to learn forms, the biggest challenge for most people is remembering the moves and the sequences.
 This challenge may seem to be difficult.
 But, with repetition and diligent practice, people of all ages are able to learn and remember entire forms of around 100 moves.
 Some people remember it as a sequence of dance moves, others remember the names of the movements, others attend twice a week so they reinforce the muscle memory of movements and still others decide to repeat one or more levels so they can take their time to learn and remember the movements.

 Once we have learned all the moves, we start to apply advanced tai chi movement concepts.
 When we start to learn and apply advanced concepts, repetition alone is often not enough to continuously raise our skill level.
 Instead, a deeper understanding of principles and using effective training methods combined with the correct mindset is necessary to get beyond the first learning plateau which many tai chi students reach before being able to start acquiring advanced tai chi competencies.

 Empty your cup so that it may be filled; become devoid to gain totality.

 Letting go is a difficult thing to do as our brain prefers to associate new things with old habits and experiences.
 This is often why learning how to move differently or how to move in a relaxed way can be difficult to accomplish.

 Tai chi is an internal martial art.
 All movement starts from the inside (core) to affect movement on the outside (body & limbs).
 This is easier to say than it is to do.
-Most people wouldn’t know what to do if asked to move from their core or dantian.
+Most people would not know what to do if asked to move from their core or dantian.

 For most people, this is a completely new skill without any past point of reference or experience.
 In order to learn this new skill, most people would need to let go of what they know in order to start learning how to initiate movement from their core or dantian.
 We start by relaxing our body and limbs while maintaining a good posture and then, initiate the movement with the dantian.